 However, I’m all for setting family New Year’s resolutions, because I think that working together to improve family life can also be positive.
 If you fancy doing it too, then here are some ideas:

-1) Involve the kids
+1) Involve the kids and create something together

 2) Think of a bugbear and tackle it

 Does it annoy you that the kids always do their homework on the dining room table?
 Maybe you’re sick of things being left on the stairs.
 If your pleas for change have fallen on deaf ears in the past, then perhaps New Year is the time to tackle one of your bugbears.

 In 2020, a lot of us spent more time than usual at home.
 We’re expecting things to get back to a new normal in 2021, which will mean that social commitments and work commitments could intensify.
 But what will that mean for family time?
 If, like me, you’ve quite enjoyed spending more time with your family, then perhaps you should make a resolution to keep it up into 2021 and beyond.

 4) Make a resolution to eat together more often